Swedish PM loses confidence vote, sparking uncertainty

 The Sweden Democrats make huge gains in an election in September 2018 to become the country’s third-largest party — a showing that was attributed to a backlash against largescale migration.
 In 2015, Sweden, with a population of 10 million, took in a record 163,000 refugees – the highest per capita of any European country.

-That election produced a hung parliament, with the left-leaning side and the center-right bloc securing about 40 percent of the vote each, leaving neither with a majority.
+That election produced a hung parliament, with parties on the left and the center-right bloc securing about 40 percent of the vote each, leaving neither with a majority.

-In January 2019, Swedish lawmakers approved Lofven’s minority government, ending a four-month political deadlock when he won support from two center-right parties to form a minority government.
+In January 2019, Swedish lawmakers approved Lofven’s minority government, ending a four-month political deadlock when he won support from two center-right parties and the Left to form a minority government.

-In 2014, Lofven brought the Social Democrats, a center-left party, back to power in Sweden after having been in the opposition since 2006.

 Credit: Anders Wiklund